formkiq/docs.formkiq.com/docs/tutorials/open-policy-agent.md

 admin access denied to document 68e787a5-c745-4168-ab7c-def8ea53c911
 ```

-As you can see first we created document `e234f1eb-33a7-46a1-aa1c-aaeb54e823ff` that has the access attribute documentType=invoice, document `467a0982-85a7-4b3b-bfda-8e85ab9107fc` has no access attributes and document `68e787a5-c745-4168-ab7c-def8ea53c911` has access attribute of documentType = bill.
+As you can see, first we created document `e234f1eb-33a7-46a1-aa1c-aaeb54e823ff` that has the access attribute documentType=invoice, while document `467a0982-85a7-4b3b-bfda-8e85ab9107fc` has no access attributes, and document `68e787a5-c745-4168-ab7c-def8ea53c911` has access attribute of documentType = bill.

-The user we created in first step, has access to document `e234f1eb-33a7-46a1-aa1c-aaeb54e823ff` because their roles and access attributes match the OPA policy.
+The user we created in first step has access to document `e234f1eb-33a7-46a1-aa1c-aaeb54e823ff` because their roles and access attributes match the OPA policy.

 The user does not have access to document `467a0982-85a7-4b3b-bfda-8e85ab9107fc` because the document has no access attributes.
-The user also does not have access to document `68e787a5-c745-4168-ab7c-def8ea53c911` because the documentType is bill and not invoice as per the OPA policy.
+The user also does not have access to document `68e787a5-c745-4168-ab7c-def8ea53c911` because the documentType is "bill" and not "invoice", following our OPA policy.

-The admin will have access to all 3 documents regardless of the OPA policy.
+The admin will have access to all three documents, regardless of the OPA policy.

 ## Summary

 And there you have it!
 We have shown how easy it is to use the power of OPA policies and access attributes to secure documents.

-This is just the tip of the iceberg when it comes to working with the FormKiQ APIs. d
+This is just the tip of the iceberg when it comes to working with the FormKiQ APIs.

 If you have any questions, reach out to us on our https://github.com/formkiq/formkiq-core or https://formkiq.com.